 "Our forces are still clashing," it said, urging the United States to intervene to halt the renewed fighting.

-Turkey has previously said it reserves the right to self-defence against any militants who remain in the area despite the truce, a pledge repeated by Erdogan on Thursday.
+There was no immediate comment from Turkey, which has previously said it reserves the right to self-defence against any militants who remain in the area despite the truce.

 'EVERYTHING IS BEING IMPLEMENTED'